liquidinvestigations/hoover-ui/README.md

 4. Copy & paste cookie value repeating steps 2-3

+#### Run npm using Docker

+You can use the `npm.docker.sh` script instead of the binary `npm` on your machine.
+This will run a docker image as your user and run `npm` on its arguments.

+Example usage: `./npm.docker.sh test -- -u`

 ### Run the whole stack locally

 You will need to meet the [hardware requirements](https://github.com/liquidinvestigations/docs/wiki/Hardware-requirements#storage) - have at least 16GB RAM free if you only want to run Hoover.